PATRIZIA School Harare

 Furthermore, the project was honoured with a recognition at the Balthasar Neumann Prize, which is awarded by the German Building Journal, in January 2021.

-See also the video of the project and read Princess’s tale of happiness.
+See also the video of the project and read Princess’s Story of Change.

 Corona help for Harare